 The product offers contact and deal management, email marketing, call logging, meeting management, and task reminders, with additional AI-backed pipeline recommendations and predictions for higher-tier plans.
 For a productivity boost, you can use customization tools to design your analytics dashboard, for example, and create automation rules such as sending emails after customer calls.

-Zoho CRM (opens in new tab) is more feature rich and cost effective than solutions such as Insightly (opens in new tab) and Freshworks (opens in new tab) CRM, but it’s in tight competition with advanced sales and marketing suites like HubSpot CRM (opens in new tab) and Salesforce (opens in new tab) (US-only link).
+Zoho CRM is more feature-rich and cost-effective than solutions such as Insightly and Freshworks CRM, but it’s in tight competition with advanced sales and marketing suites like HubSpot CRM and Salesforce (US-only link).
 It could be the best choice for you if you require advanced automation, customization, and email marketing functionality.

 Read on for our full and detailed review.